 In a Nutshell

 |Refined Oils & Sugars||Nightshades (both vegetables and spices)|

 - Paleo: The items in the first column are permanent restrictions on the paleo diet.
 Here are some links that explain why: Refined Oils ~ Refined Sugar ~ Grains ~ Legumes ~ Soy.

 - Hidden Sources of Grains: To avoid grains, you need to become a label reader.
 Packaged foods often contain gluten, so look for gluten-free on the label and also read the ingredient list.
-Also be aware that alcohol is often derived from grain as well.
-Here is a list of grain-free options (allowed in moderation only).

 - Legume Clarification: This botanical family includes peanuts and the dried beans, such as black, pinto, kidney, navy, lentil, split pea, garbanzo, etc. Although fresh peas and green beans are officially legumes, they are allowed on the paleo diet because they don’t cause the digestive problems of the dried varieties.

 - Elimination Diet: The items listed in the second column are common food intolerances for people with autoimmune disease.
 The goal of the 30-day elimination diet is to clear them from your system (along with any associated inflammation), so that when you reintroduce each food, your body will react if you have an intolerance.
 It is rare to be intolerant to everything on the list, so don’t worry.
 This diet is not forever!